6 Do's And 3 Don'ts Of Remodelling A Family Home

-- Request a friend or family for a storage place: A friend or a family member may have an empty room or an extra space in their house.
-If that’s the case, you may ask them if you could use it to store your belongings while your home remodeling project is ongoing.
+- Ask a friend or member of your family for a storage space: There can be a spare room or extra space in the home of a friend or relative.
+If so, you can inquire if you could use it to store your stuff while your home remodelling job is in progress.

-- Lease a portable storage container: It may be the best option because it allows you to store your belongings within your compound or in a place you feel at ease with.
-This way, you can access them whenever you want without any inconvenience.
+- Renting a portable storage container can be your best option because it enables you to keep your possessions in your yard or another location where you feel comfortable.
+In this manner, you can easily access them whenever you want.

 4. Prioritize Essential Projects

-You're likely to pay more attention to some areas or rooms than others because they serve a particular purpose.
-For one, you may want to prioritize the family room because that is where you spend most of your time catching up with friends and family.
+Some rooms or locations are more likely to catch your eye than others because of their specific functions.
+For starters, you might want to give the family room top priority since there is where you spend most of your time catching up with loved ones.

-- Scrutinize the needs of each room: Move from room to room and note the areas that need remodeling or replacements.
-Start with the space you frequently use, like the bedroom, the kitchen, or the bathroom, and finish with the least-used rooms, like the guest bedrooms.
+- Examine the requirements for each room: As you move from room to room, make a note of the places that require replacement or remodelling.
+Start with the area you use the most, such as the bedroom, kitchen, or bathroom, and finish with the room that gets the least use, such as the guest bedroom.

-- Consider safety your priority: Start with the projects that ensure your family's safety.
-For instance, it'll be best to start with rooms with molds, plumbing leaks, or poor electrical systems.
+- Make safety your first priority: Start with the projects that assure your family's safety.
+It will be preferable to start with areas that have mould, plumbing leaks, or bad electrical systems, for instance.

 Prioritizing ensures that you cover the most critical areas of your house in case any unforeseen changes to the plan happens.